 Selection Committee Responsibilities

-- Assign teams to New Year’s bowls
+- Assign teams to New Year’s bowls.

-- Create competitive matchups
+- Create competitive matchups.

-- Attempt to avoid rematches of regular-season games and repeat appearances
+- Attempt to avoid rematches of regular-season games and repeat appearances in specific bowls.

-- Consider geography
+- Consider geography.

 Participants in the New Year’s Bowls

 Both participants in the Orange, Rose and Sugar Bowls are contracted outside the playoff arrangement (Big Ten and Pac-12 to Rose Bowl; SEC and Big 12 to Sugar Bowl; ACC to Orange Bowl against the highest ranked available team from the SEC, Big Ten and Notre Dame).
 If a conference champion qualifies for the playoff, then the bowl will choose a replacement from that conference.
-When those bowls host the semifinals and their contracted conference champions do not qualify, then the displaced champion(s) will play in the other New Year’s bowls.
+When those bowls host the semifinals and their contracted conference champions do not qualify, then the displaced champion(s) will play in one of the other New Year’s bowls.